 So far we have only looked at the effect of the load on output stage gain.
 In a complete amplifier there is usually overall feedback and a -6dB / octave compensation.
 The next diagram combines the underdamped inductor effect with the compensation to show the loop gain as a function of frequency.
 Low frequency loop gain is taken as 60dB.
 Unity gain is shown by a blue line.

 This circuit uses a conventional source-follower output stage with series inductor to reduce capacitive load effects, and without any added high frequency compensation.
-The output stage is driven from a high impedance, something like 200k in practice, and is a useful 'worst-case' example.
+The output stage is driven from a high impedance, as a 'worst-case' example.

 The output stage is represented by a unity gain stage with a 2 ohm output impedance, and the total combined mosfet gate-source capacitance, Cgs, is shown as 1500pF.
 Both output impedance and Cgs vary with output current level, and the values shown are about the worst case for the lateral mosfets used at Iq = 100mA.
 With an ideal current source driver stage the open-loop gain of the amplifier is proportional to the input impedance of the output stage, which is not just the impedance of Cgs because the full driver stage output voltage does not appear across this capacitor, only a reduced value determined by the potential divider formed by the 2 ohm output impedance and the load, and so we may expect the effective input capacitance to be fairly low at low frequencies, but increase with increased frequency because of the falling load impedance.

-To see the extent of the problem the phase shift was plotted using AIM-Spice, and the next diagram shows the phase shift at input, V2, and output, V4.
+To see the extent of the problem the phase shift was plotted using AIM-Spice, and the next diagram shows the phase shift at input, V2 in red, and output, V4 in green.

 The phase shift at the input of the output stage is the red trace, and this reaches a maximum in excess of 160 deg between 6kHz and 10kHz.
 This is not what we would expect if our mosfet output stage has a capacitive input impedance, the phase shift could then only reach 90 deg.
 There is evidently a negative resistance component also.
 (This is not a consequence of using an output inductor, it is still present with this shorted.
 The capacitive load is the problem.)